ga4gh/refget/docs/decision_record.md

 We reasoned that `inherent`, like `required`, describes the role of an attribute in the context of the whole object; An attribute that is inherent to one type of object need not be inherent to another.
 Therefore, it makes sense to treat this concept the same way jsonschema treats `required`.
 In contrast, the idea of `collated` describes a property independently: Whether an attribute is collated is part of the definition of the attribute; if the attribute were moved to a different object, it would still be collated.

-For example, here the collated attribute is specified as a local attribute.
-It is a boolean value:
+For example, here the `lengths` attribute is maraked as collated using a local qualifier.
+The `author` attribute is marked as *not* collated in the same way:

 ```
 description: "A collection of biological sequences."